-Introduction to Lanthanium Boride
+Introduction to Lanthanum Boride

-Lanthanum boride, also called lanthanum hexaboride or LaB6, is a compound of rare earth metal element La and nonmetal element B. Its crystal structure is of simple cubic, and the B atoms encircle lanthanum atoms to form an octahedral structure.
-Because of the crystal structure, LaB6 ceramic film made of lanthanium boride sputtering target has good electrical conductivity.
+Lanthanum boride, also called lanthanum hexaboride or LaB6, is a compound of rare earth metal element La and nonmetal element B. Its crystal structure is simple cubic, and the B atoms encircle lanthanum atoms to form an octahedral structure.
+Because of the crystal structure, LaB6 ceramic film made of lanthanum boride sputtering target has good electrical conductivity.

 ② Low expansion coefficient—close to 0 in a certain temperature range;

-③ Good stability in air;
+③ Good stability in the air;

 ④ High resistance against ion bombardment;